Brookings Public Policy Minor

 - PSC 405 W - New Issues in Foreign Policy

 *Capstone course requirements include a research paper written under the supervision of a Brookings scholar and/or UNLV faculty member affiliated with Brookings Mountain West.
-Selected research papers may be published by Brookings Mountain West and/or the Brookings Institution, and UNLV's Institutional Repository, Digital Scholarship@UNLV.
+Selected student papers may be published by the Brookings Mountain West, the Brookings Institution, and UNLV's Institutional Repository, Digital Scholarship@UNLV.